 Melbourne-born soprano Natalie Christie Peluso captivates audiences with a lyric soprano voice described by critics as “ravishing” and “full of youthful, delicious beauty”.

-Winner of the Australian Singing Competition’s Marianne Mathy Award and BBC Cardiff Singer of the World Grand Finalist, Natalie graduated from London’s Guildhall School of Music and Drama and became Principal Soprano at Welsh National Opera for five years, performing Sr Constance The Carmelites, Sophie in Der Rosenkavalier, Gilda in Rigoletto, Eurydice in Orphée et Eurydice, Pamina in Die Zauberflöte, Adina in L’elisir d’amore, Susanna in Le nozze di Figaro, Zerlina in Don Giovanni, Despina in Cosi Fan Tutte, Adele in Die Fledermaus, and Marzelline in Leonora.
+Winner of the Australian Singing Competition’s Marianne Mathy Award and BBC Cardiff Singer of the World Grand Finalist, Natalie graduated from London’s Guildhall School of Music and Drama and became Principal Soprano at Welsh National Opera for five years, performing Sr Constance in The Carmelites, Sophie in Der Rosenkavalier, Gilda in Rigoletto, Eurydice in Orphée et Eurydice, Pamina in Die Zauberflöte, Adina in L’elisir d’amore, Susanna in Le nozze di Figaro, Zerlina in Don Giovanni, Despina in Così fan tutte, Adele in Die Fledermaus, and Marzelline in Leonora.

 Now based in Australia, recent engagements include performances in Bach’s B Minor Mass, Handel’s Messiah, and Mahler’s 4th Symphony with Queensland Symphony Orchestra.
-Future 2016 engagements include Strauss’ Four Last Songs and Heggy in Pieces of 9/11 for Australian Festival of Chamber Music and Ottavia and Drusilla in Monteverdi’s Coronation of Poppea with Pinchgut Opera.
+Future 2017 engagements include Strauss’ Four Last Songs and Jake Heggie’s Pieces of 9/11 for Australian Festival of Chamber Music and both Ottavia and Drusilla in Monteverdi’s Coronation of Poppea with Pinchgut Opera.